 Troubleshooting Motion Control Malfunctions

 Motion control is a critical part of automated equipment and machinery found at industrial facilities.
 Malfunctions can result in downtime, wasted material, and safety issues.
-Quickly finding and fixing root causes will help these losses and lead to reduced production halts.
+Quickly finding and fixing root causes will eliminate these losses and lead to reduced production delays.
 This blog will provide information on how to troubleshoot your motion control system so you can discover the root cause of the problem, fix it, and get back on track.

 Issues with motion control systems can range from complete stoppages to intermittent occurrences.
 The troubleshooting process begins with the intended operation and behavior of the machine and the contrasting symptoms of the issue.
 This will help determine which component is responsible or what outside influence may be triggering the issue.